ayaohsu/RabbitMQ-Learning/README.md

-## RabbitMQ-Learning
-__RabbitMQ__ is a message-broker middleware software that implements AMQP protocol.

 This is the repo for RabbitMQ Tutorial and Sandbox code

 ## Introduction
+__RabbitMQ__: a message-broker middleware software that implements AMQP protocol (Advanced Message Queuing Protocol, an application layer protocol for message-broker).
+It is implementedin Erland language.

 __Message Queue__: used for __inter-process communication__, or __inter-thread communication__ within the same process

 __Message Broker__: an intermediary program module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver.
 It is for the purpose of decoupling.